RhetTbull/osxphotos/README.md

 Tested on macOS Sierra (10.12.6) through macOS Sonoma (14.1).
 Tested on both x86 and Apple silicon (M1).

-**OSXPhotos does not yet work with macOS Sequoia (15.0).
-The beta 1 release of macOS 15.0 may work with OSXPhotos but later betas will not work.**
+**OSXPhotos has been minimally tested with macOS Sequoia (15 beta) but new beta versions may break osxphotos support.
+If you encounter problems with macOS 15.0, please open an issue.**

 | macOS Version     | macOS name | Photos.app version  |
 | ----------------- |------------|:--------------------|